 Security, which includes things that protect data systems from unauthorized access, is the only TSC that must be included.
 It’s the baseline with nine common criteria you must develop controls for, whereas the others can be included at the discretion of your management.
 You only need to adopt a control if it applies to you.

 On top of this, automating as much as possible is a best practice.
-A background screening service with an open API that’s easy to integrate into your hiring processes and platform provides an added advantage.
+A background check provider with an open background check API that’s easy to integrate into your hiring processes and platform provides an added advantage.

 SOC 2 Background Check Compliance

-- Ensuring that they’re not a security risk to your company
+• Ensuring that they’re not a security risk to your company; and

 Identity Verification